Seeking Solutions to Climate Change

 We have two excellent climate change related presentations for the November 2 League Day.
 Dr. John Odell is Professor Emeritus of International Relations at USC and a Senior Fellow of the Centre for International Governance Innovation.
 He received his B.A. from the University of Texas and an M.A. and Ph.D. from the University of Wisconsin, Madison.
 He will discuss Practical Remedies for Climate Change with an emphasis on economic implications.

-Our second speaker is Matt Skolnik from the Los Angeles County Office of Sustainability.
-Mr. Skolnik has been working on the Los Angeles Community Choice Energy (LACCE) project since 2015.
+Our second speaker is Bill Carnahan from the Los Angeles County Office of Sustainability.
+Mr. Carnahan is the interim Executive Director of Los Angeles County Community Choice Energy (LACCE).
 He will explain the Community Choice Aggregation (CCA) program.
 This program separates the purchase of energy sources from the transmission and billing functions administered by the utility company.
 Local jurisdictions will be able to control their energy sources by creating a local board which will choose the energy source and be able to move to renewable sources of energy more quickly.
 The CCA program will also have financial control of these purchases and with the profit will be able to invest in new renewable energy sources.